SliceGX: Layer-wise GNN Explanation with Model-slicing: Experimental Study

+\eetitle{Overall performance}.
+Figure~\ref{fig:time} details the time costs (under settings from Table~\ref{tab:fidelity_evaluation}), \slice is by far the most efficient GNN explainer.
+It is up to 6 to 55 times faster than other competitors.
+This efficiency is critical, as \same and \subx incur high overhead from costly Shapley value computations and tree search algorithms, respectively, and fail to complete on YC and \am (after 24 hours).
+Ultimately, only \slice, \pgexp, and \gmask were efficient enough to run successfully on the large AM dataset.

 \eetitle{Impact of layers}.
-As demonstrated in Fig.~\ref{fig:eff-l}, both \slice and \sliceran exhibit reduced runtimes when lower source layers are utilized, corroborating their reliance on data locality and $l$-hop neighbor exploration for explanation generation.
-Moreover, \slice progressively generates explanations -- beginning at lower layers and extending only when necessary -- thereby facilitating early termination upon detecting a pertinent explanation (e.g., the first error during inference) and enhancing overall efficiency.
-In contrast, \gmask remains insensitive to the choice of $l$ as it learns edge masks on the full graph, generating masks for all layers simultaneously.
+As shown in Figure~\ref{fig:layer_time}, \slice runs faster when lower source layers, confirming its reliance on data locality and $l$-hop neighbor exploration.
+Its progressive generation facilitates early stopping for pertinent explanations, enhancing efficiency.
+In contrast, \gmask remains insensitive to the choice of $l$ as it simultaneously learns masks for all layers.